Good Hearted Woman

-Good Hearted Woman is an album by American country music artist Waylon Jennings, released in 1972 on RCA Nashville.
+Good Hearted Woman is a studio album by American country music artist Waylon Jennings, released in 1972 on RCA Nashville.

 Background

 Along with Ladies Love Outlaws, released later in 1972, and Lonesome, On'ry and Mean (released early the following year), Good Hearted Woman was responsible for transforming Jennings' image into that of one of the representatives of the outlaw country movement.
 The LP contains a slew of songs written by like-minded songwriters such as Willie Nelson, Tony Joe White and Kris Kristofferson, whose compositions were pushing the boundaries of the conservative country music establishment.
 Jennings, who had been frustrated by the assembly line production at RCA for years, became a leading force in what was being called "progressive country" music.
 In the audio version of his autobiography Waylon, the singer recalls his frustration: "I would think of ideas and before I got a chance to put 'em down - or even hear if they even worked - they'd tell me I was wrong.
 I'd say, 'What the fuck ya mean, it's wrong?'
 'Well, it'll make the record skip, if we put that big drum beat on it.
 We don't understand that rhythm.
 We have to smooth it out or we'll never get played on radio.'
 And the best one was, 'That's not country.'
 I always hated labels, and they kept trying to stick one on me."